Checking In With Your Downline: Seeking Advice

 What's your precarious position?

-What is the purpose of checking in with my downline?
+What does it mean to check in with my downline?

 How often should I check in with my downline?

-What should I do if my downline is not open to receiving advice?
+What should I do if my downline is not responsive during check-ins?

 Similar Pampered Chef Threads